flowstateeng/FlowState/README.md

 * **Johnathan Chivington:** [Web](https://chivington.net) or [GitHub](https://github.com/chivington)

 ## Contributing
-Not currently accepting outside contributors, but feel free to use as you wish.
+Not currently accepting outside contributors, but feel free to use and modify as you wish.

 ## License
 There is currently no license associated with this content.